Preemptive Scheduling

 trap_entrydue to a timer interrupt

-Process creation, termination and first schedule correspond to bullet 1, 5 and 3 in the above explanation for process lifecycles.
-To measure time, call the mtime_get function twice and the difference of the two return values is the time elapsed in microsecond (on QEMU).
-Note that mtime_get is also the function previously used by the timer demo program.
+Process creation, termination, and first scheduling correspond to bullet points 1, 5, and 3 in the explanation of process lifecycles above.
+To measure time, call the mtime_get function twice, and the difference of the two return values is the time elapsed in 10^-7 seconds (on QEMU).
+Note that mtime_get is also the function used by the timer demo program.

 Print the statistics when a process terminates.
-Note that the ms below is millisecond (1000 microseconds), and you can assume that all the numbers printed will not overflow the int type (i.e., you can use %d within printf or INFO).
+Note that the ms below is millisecond (10^-7 * 10000 second), and you can simply assume that the numbers printed will not overflow the int type (i.e., you can use %d within printf or INFO).

 ➜ /home/yunhao echo Hello, World!